nischalraii/Text_Analysis/README.md

 1. **Question Answering**: Use a question-answering model to get precise answers from a given context.
 The model used is available at [Ferreus/QA_model](https://huggingface.co/Ferreus/QA_model).
 2. **Text Summarization**:
    - **Word Count Frequency**: Summarize text based on the frequency of word occurrence.
+Explore the implementation in the [Colab notebook](https://colab.research.google.com/drive/1zl4PkmlL3GhrBAWnkBLPbNjDkRkX_J33).
    - **TextRank Algorithm**: Summarize text using the TextRank algorithm for ranking sentences.
+You can explore the implementation of TextRank in the [Colab notebook](https://colab.research.google.com/drive/1kUNIPMYyJVYXZoiV9ZKyFX_p-1n9jS0s#scrollTo=dcSxVJ8wRXtP).

 ## Demo